 This will give a 20% left margin to all of your sections except the very top section containing the anchor link buttons.

-To create the sidebar, we will need to add some custom CSS to the top section in order to give it a fixed position on the left of the page.
+To create the sidebar, we will need to give it a fixed position on the left of the page.
 So basically, we will turn the top section into a fixed sidebar.
-To do this open the settings of the top section and add the following custom CSS to the Main Element:
+To do this open the settings of the top section and update the following:

 Now view the page in another browser tab to see the functionality.
 As you scroll down the page, the sidebar stays fixed and you can click the anchor link buttons to navigate to the different sections with ease.